 But a biobank of America's vast and diverse population would offer a far richer treasure trove of data.
 The size and variety of donations could help reveal now-hidden links between genes, lifestyles and the environment.

-The push comes from National Human Genome Research Institute director Francis S. Collins, who led the government's
+The push comes from National Human Genome Research Institute director Francis S. Collins, who led the government's project to sequence the human genome.

 Bay Area experts agree that a biobank project is the logical next step in genetic research.